-The amount of patient data stored in Electronic Health Records (EHR) systems is vast, and continues to grow exponentially.
+The amount of patient data stored in Electronic Health Records (EHR) systems is vast and continues to grow exponentially.
 One doctor can see over 2,000 patients in a year, and EHR manufacturers often have thousands of doctors with millions of patient records in their networks.
 The clinical knowledge stored in these medical records can have a huge impact on medical outcomes, and leveraging this data strategically can revolutionize the way healthcare is currently delivered.

 Many EHR vendors foresee a future in which EHR software is imbued with artificial intelligence (AI) and machine learning capabilities, and connected to all sorts of new devices in the internet of things (IoT).
 The wealth of patient data stored in EHR systems lends itself to these new computer science applications.
-In a future not so far away, a patient’s health record would contain even more detailed data, from a much wider range of sources, such as remote sensing devices and wearable technology, capturing a patient’s heart rate in real time and feeding it directly into the EHR.
+In the future not so far away, a patient’s health record would contain even more detailed data, from a much wider range of sources, such as remote sensing devices and wearable technology, capturing a patient’s heart rate in real time and feeding it directly into the EHR.
 With AI and machine learning algorithms built into the EHR, the software would be able to analyze a patient’s entire health record and allow doctors to take well-informed medical actions.

 Several questions arise, however.
 How will this machine learning technology be integrated?
 Can doctors be sure that their networks are secure enough to ingest all these different types of data from multiple sources?
 Given the growth of clinical data, how can you be sure that your data is being properly and securely stored?

-The potential benefits of fully integrating AI into EHR systems are very promising, and at the same time it is important to fully evaluate how the transition will take place, and what healthcare IT will look like as a result of the change.
+The potential benefits of fully integrating AI into EHR systems are very promising, and at the same time, it is important to fully evaluate how the transition will take place, and what healthcare IT will look like as a result of the change.

 What Kinds Of AI Are Already Part Of Health IT?